NovatecConsulting/developer-security-training/Challenges/Challenge 5: Cross-Site scripting (XSS) - Solutions/README.md

 * [Challenge 5.5: DOM XSS](#challenge-55-dom-xss)

 ## Challenge 5.1: Persisted XSS with Postman
 For [Postman](https://www.getpostman.com/apps), you need to find out how to interact with the **users API**.
-Log in with your own account or with the administrator's account (described in [Challenge 3.1](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%203:%20Injection#challenge-31-log-in-as-administrator).
+Log in with your own account or with the administrator's account (described in [Challenge 3.1](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenges/Challenge%203:%20Injection#challenge-31-log-in-as-administrator)).
 By navigating to the **admin section** `http://localhost:3000/#/administration`, you will see the list of all users.
 ![5_3_5](screenshots/solution5_3_5.png)
 Open the tab `console` of the **Web Development Tool** of your browser.
 Afterwards, click on the eye icon of any user to open the **user's information**.
 You will recognize a **GET** call in the console:
 ![5_3_6](screenshots/solution5_3_6.png)
 The **GET** call `http://localhost:3000/api/Users/1` reveals that you can interact with the **API** by sending a request to `http://localhost:3000/api/Users`.
 In addition, the tab `Response` of the **GET** call shows you several parameters, that belong to the user object.
-You have to create a new user entry by submitting a **body** with an **email** and a **password**, as this attributes are needed for a valid user.
+You have to create a new user entry by submitting a **body** with an **email** and a **password**, as these attributes are needed for a valid user.
 Fill in the input fields in **Postman** as shown here:
 ![5_3_1](screenshots/solution5_3_1.png)
 Consider that you have to escape the `"` character in the body.
 So, the submitted body is <code>{"email": "<iframe src=\"javascript:alert(&grave;xss&grave;)\"/>", "password": "xss"}</code>.
 Make sure you choose `JSON(application/json)` and send this as a **POST** request to `http://localhost:3000/api/Users`.
 The request leads to a success and shows the body of the new user.
 Refresh the admin section: